brodyking/ptrack/README.md

 ## Release Notes

-Version 5.7 has included the following changes:
+Version 6.0 has included the following changes:

-TBD
+- **Accessible API!**
+  - You can now get information about pouches, cans, and your account through the web browser.
+This was done to cut load times on pages as before, it was all loaded into the dasboard. (it added about 2000 lines to the HTML)

 ## Development and Roadmap